nabeelvalley/website/static/content/blog/2020/17-05/code-for-noobs.md

 # 3. Variables

-If we want to keep our text for use at a later stage we need to store it somewhere.
-The programming language does this by creating a `reference` which is a little piece of storage on your device that stores the data, similar to how you save images and files.
-We can then create a `variable` that is essentially a label for the data you've got saved, similar to how a file name labels files we've got saved
+If we want to keep our data for use at a later stage we need to give it a name, otherwise how do we know what data we're trying to use right?
+To give a piece of data (or text, in our case) a name we create a `variable`

-We create a variable using `let` or `const` along with a variable name:
+We create a variable using `let` or `const` along with a variable name and the data that we want to give the name to  :

 <iframe height="400px" width="100%" src="https://repl.it/@nabeelvalley/twitter-pt3?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>